 You know how it’s made.
 You know who might have low levels.
 You know where to get it.
 But who should supplement with nitric oxide in the first place?

 For heart health, there is nothing more important than nitric oxide.
 It’s so important that its discovery led to the Nobel prize in 1998.
-Large studies have shown that eating natural nitrates from spinach and beets is linked with a significantly lower risk of atherosclerosis.
+Large studies have shown that eating natural nitrates from spinach and beets is linked with a significantly lower risk of heart disease.
 Typical natural nitrate supplements can:

 Most heart conditions are linked with a limited ability to use nitric oxide, so its even more important to get yourself checked if you have a personal or family history of cardiac problems.